 - Sickle – A sickle weeder is similar to a cobra weeder but with a wider head.

-- Paving weeder – Paving weeders – which are made in an L-shape – are for getting those irksome weeds out of cracks between paving stones.
+- Paving weeder – Paving weeders – which are made in an L-shape – are for getting those irksome weeds that lodge themselves in cracks between paving stones.
 They can also be used like a hoe for surface weeds.

 Features to look for in a good weeder

 - “Traditional” materials – Call me a traditionalist, but I’m of the opinion that old materials – steel, iron, and wood – work best.
 That isn’t to say that plastic tools aren’t any good, just make sure they’re from a well-established company like Fiskars or DeWitt.

 - Rust-proof head/blade – Ensure the blade is made with a metal that doesn’t rust (like aluminium) or has been coated with either zinc or paint (most will be powder-painted).

 - Sharp fork – The head will need to penetrate the soil, so the sharper the better.